-The suspension of Gaines’ accounts has raised a number of troubling questions about the relationship between Facebook and the police.
 Since then, the suspension of Gaines’ accounts has raised a number of troubling questions about the relationship between Facebook and the police as well as law enforcement in general.
 Facebook, like AT&T, Verizon, and other communications companies, often provides law enforcement with information, when asked or prompted by a court order or subpoena.
 But in an era when people are using social media to document their fraught, and even deadly interactions with police, shutting down an account means taking control of the narrative—and inevitably affecting the way events play out on the ground.
 Facebook has become an arbiter of the outcome, and the stakes could not be higher.

 Activists have increasingly employed social media as a way to reveal and document police brutality.
 When Philando Castile was killed by police in Minnesota, his girlfriend Diamond Reynolds used her cellphone to broadcast the aftermath on Facebook’s live-streaming feature.
 Castile can be seen bleeding to death in the front seat of his car as Reynolds streamed her video.
 The footage sparked a national outrage and the entire incident is still under investigation.